domwakeling/bowles-website/src/news/2020/august/training-update/index.md

 date: "2020-08-30T20:00"
 ---

-Club training at Bowles is now open again, although (inevtiably) there are Covid restrictions.
+Club training at Bowles is now open again, although (inevitably) there are Covid restrictions.

 ### Friday Nights
 The normal 2-hour session, 5:30-7:30, has returned.
 Numbers are limited to 15 maximum.
 Cost for the